 Is it really a sixth sense?
 Or the same schizophrenia that plagued his mother?
 Curtis puts his work and home life on the line for refusing to believe it's psychosis, and you'll be sure to find Shannon's community gathering breakdown scene in most "best acting" compilations!

 5. Shutter Island (2010)

 Shutter Island is a darker kind of film that's set on an island prison for the criminally insane.
 Martin Scorsese gives us one of his best collaborations with Leonardo DiCaprio, teaming up to deliver a nail-biting thriller with one of the most famous plot twists in cinema history.

-US Marshal Teddy Daniels (DiCaprio) doesn't have your usual stress-induced breakdown.
-He suffers with a serious personality disorder—one that he isn't aware of.
+US Marshal Teddy Daniels (played by Leonardo DiCaprio) doesn't have your usual stress-induced breakdown.
 He thinks he's investigating the case of a missing patient, but things aren't quite as they seem.

 Scorsese's subtle nods to the concluding turn of events is what makes Shutter Island such a cinematic masterpiece.
 The fact that we follow Teddy's revelations alongside him means we're just as surprised by the ending as he is... and just as saddened.

 Apocalypse Now is one of the most heralded war films in history.
 Colonel Walter E. Kurtz (played by Marlon Brando) has a breakdown and goes AWOL during the Vietnam War, reaching a god-like stature in the jungle and waging a guerrilla war against the NVA/PLAF.